 More than 1,000 U.S. colleges to date have passed MenuTrinfo’s AllerTrain accredited training.
 It involves education on food allergies and gluten-free diet needs, protocols for preventing cross-contact, advice on implementing procedures, and how to recognize and treat a severe allergic reaction.

-Three of the four standout colleges we feature also offer students dining venues certified as Top 8 allergen-free and gluten-free under MenuTrinfo’s Kitchens with Confidence (KWC) program.
+Three of the four standout colleges for food allergies we feature offer dining venues certified as Top 8 allergen-free and gluten-free under MenuTrinfo’s Kitchens with Confidence (KWC) program.
 More than two dozen U.S. colleges have received this certification, which involves in-depth auditing and allergen testing of dining prep practices, including measures to avoid cross-contact.
 Betsy Craig, MenuTrinfo’s president and CEO, says it’s no small feat to pass this program.
 “With the audit and certification, we really put them through their paces,” she says.

 Following is Allergic Living’s inside look at the four colleges we chose as among the top allergy-accommodating schools.